 3. Professional Development Awards period

-Entries open at 9:00am Australian Eastern Standard Time (AEDT) on Monday 15 February 2021 and all entries must be received online no later than 5:00pm AEDT on Thursday 25 March 2021.
+Entries open at 9:00am Australian Eastern Standard Time (AEST) on Tuesday 8 August 2023 and all entries must be received online no later than 5:00pm AEST on Tuesday 26 September 2023.
+Submissions to the 3x NATSIMO categories will remain open until 11:59pm AEDT on Thursday 12 October 2023.
 Late entries will not be accepted.

 Entry into the Professional Development Awards is limited to songwriters who:

 - are an Australian citizen or a New Zealand citizen who has been a legal Australian resident for a minimum of two consecutive years as at 1 January 2024;

 - have not previously won an APRA Professional Development Award; or

 - have not been shortlisted for or won an APRA NZ Professional Development Award

 - comply with these terms and conditions of entry.

 Employees of the Organiser (and members of their immediate families) are ineligible to enter.

 Entries may only be lodged by individual songwriters (co-writers should nominate separately).
 Entrants must gain consent from any co-writer (and, if the work is the subject of a publishing agreement, the consent of the publisher) prior to entry.
 Entry is limited to once per APRA member.